 Two Birds with One Stone: Gen Ed Classes

 In a previous article, we discussed how general education works.
 Gen ed classes fall into three categories: R. Spiritual Development, IN.
-Intellectual Development, and Physical Development.
-To make your life easier and more interesting, Southern designed certain classes to fulfill more than one gen ed requirement meaning you learn multiple skills set at the same time in addition to completing your requirements quicker.
-Here’s a list of cool classes that helps you move along through your gen eds.
+Intellectual Development, and P. Physical Development.
+To make your life easier and more interesting, Southern designed certain classes to fulfill more than one gen ed requirement, meaning you learn multiple skill sets at the same time in addition to completing your requirements quicker.
+Here’s a list of cool classes that help you move along through your gen eds.

 - Woodworking (TECH-154)

 Gen ed: S-3C Creative Skills, G2 Practical Skills, and SERV2 Christian Service